anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter04.md

 Note 1: At least 1 network interface must be capable of performing PXE boot and that network must be available to both the Jump / Test Host and each bare-metal server.

 <a name="4.2.2"></a>

-### 4.2.2 Networking Hardware
+## 4.2.2 Lab Network Hardware & Topology

-The minimum networking configuration must provide at least VLANs to partition the various networks required for the reference implementation deployment.
-At least one top of rack switch will be provided for each *Pod*, with interface speeds matching the above server specifications.
+Labs that are hosting multiple *Pods* should utilize a leaf / spine topology when interconnecting *Pods* or bare-metal servers.
+This is especially important in the cases where the bare-metal servers constituting a *Pod* are not located in the same physical rack or are not connected to the same leaf switch.
+At least one leaf switch will be provided for each *Pod*, with interface speeds matching the above server specifications.
+In this context, the reference to the single leaf refers to the logical appearance of switch, compared to topologies providing 2 or more leaf switches to provide high availability.

-<a name="4.3"></a>
+Leaf switches must provide interfaces matching the bare-metal server specifications above and northbound (spine connections) of 100 Gbps connections.
+Spine switches must provide the corresponding 100 Gbps interfaces to each leaf switch.
+The minimum requirement is one spine switch.

-## 4.3 Lab Network Topology
+The minimum networking configuration must provide at least VLANs to partition the various networks required for the reference implementation deployment and separation of each *Pod*, if multiple *Pods* are hosted within the labs.

 The *Pod* network topology should provide at least 2 networks with preallocated IP addressing schemes for the *out-of-band management* network and the *Public* network.
-The *Public* network should be able to access the public Internet.
-At least IPv4 addresses must be available, ideally IPv6 addresses should also be supported.
+The *Public* network must be able to reach / access the public Internet.
+At least IPv4 addresses must be available, ideally IPv6 address space should also be supported.

 Remote users shall access the lab via a VPN gateway, that shall also provide basic security and separation from the public Internet.
 Both the *Public* and *out-of-band management* networks shall be accessible through the VPN connection.